monolith4007/Starlight-9-Engine/README.md

 # Building
 - You can either download the .gm81 file from the "Releases" section, or you can use GmkSplitter to compile the "Source" folder from the main branch back into a .gm81 (https://github.com/Medo42/Gmk-Splitter).
 - You'll need Game Maker 8.1.141 Standard to load the project, and you'll also need to install the GM 8.2 extensions in the "Extensions" folder from the main branch (do NOT download the extensions from the "Releases" section of their respective GitHub pages as those builds are outdated).
-- You'll also need to include the "data" folder from the main branch in the same directory as the .gm81 file for audio to play and savestates to be read/written to.
+- You'll also need to include the "data" folder from the main branch in the same directory as the .gm81 file for audio to load/play and savestates to be read/written to.

 # GameMaker: Studio Compatibility
 S9E is mostly compatible with GameMaker: Studio, however, you'll need to make some changes with audio playback and gamepad management before importing the project.